g-roger/g-roger/README.md

 <a href="https://github.com/g-roger?tab=repositories"><img src="https://badges.frapsoft.com/os/v2/open-source.svg?v=103"/></a></p>

-🔭 As a Data Scientist at PagSeguro Uol, I build models related to browser fingerprinting.
+🔭 As a Data Scientist at Pagbank, I build models related to browser fingerprinting.
 My work involves analyzing and interpreting complex data sets to identify patterns and develop predictive models.

 🔭 In addition to my work in data science, I have experience as a Data Engineer.
 I am skilled in designing, building, and maintaining large-scale data processing systems that are capable of handling vast amounts of data efficiently.